EARTHBORN GRAIN FREE PRIMITIVE FELINE

 Some babies will go off feed after this trip into their new environment.
 During this period offering chicken with broth is a super meal for baby.
 You can use chicken in a can or baked chicken.
-Adding a bit of tuna can helps.
+Adding a bit of tuna can help.
 Purina One flaked kitten canned food is also a fav treat and worth a try

 Not drinking enough ?

 Offer the soft kitten food after mixing with some water.
 Offer water with a little tuna juice or chicken broth in it.
 Instead of water fill the water bowl with children’s unflavored Pedialyte